a new hopefully Zing-friendly thread

 “Weird” works because it points out how fucked up the maga worldview is and delegitimizes it all in one swell foop.
 I wish there was another word, one that meant “weird and boring and unoriginal and an opportunistic hack and a dweeb and a conman and a tryhard and someone you do fucking well not want running the goddamn country.”In other news, hey BC can you get your head out of your ass?
 Every other province who votes in the conservatives has voted in DEEP FUCKING PROBLEMS with them, don’t be stupid.

-― dentist looking too comfortable singing the blues (hardcore dilettante), Wednesday, 28 August 2024 05:07 (eleven months ago)
+― dentist looking too comfortable singing the blues (hardcore dilettante), Wednesday, 28 August 2024 05:07 (one year ago)

 yeah this shit's getting scary with the BC United/Libs pulling out today